 Most importantly, though, both my mom and dad made themselves available for financial questions.
 I don’t think I can overstate how rare this is in American culture.
-When I needed help navigating my first 401(k) plan, they picked up the phone.
+When I needed help navigating my 401(k) plan as an entry-level employee in Washington, D.C., they answered the phone.
 When I debated how to pay off my student loans, they provided input.

 Now that I’m both a father and a financial advisor, I’m especially committed to teaching my kids about money at each stage of life.
 This effort requires more than just holding a CFP® credential, though.
 The decisions that our family makes about how to handle early-childhood financial education takes — as with many other aspects of raising a child — a village.